Archie Smith (footballer, born 1995): Football career

+Smith won three premierships with the Lions in the North East Australian Football League (NEAFL) in 2013, 2017 and 2019.
+Following the win over Southport in the 2019 NEAFL grand final, he became the first (and subsequently only) player to win three flags at NEAFL level.

 Personal life

 Smith is one of 6 children, with siblings Gemma, Sebastian, Isaac, Abib and Violet.
-In November 2020, Archie's brother, Sebastian tragically died by suicide at the age of 21.
-Before every game, Archie writes his brother's name on his wrist, to remind himself who he's playing for.
-As an ambassador for Lifeline Australia, Archie continues to advocate for suicide prevention in his brother’s memory.
+In November 2020, Archie's brother, Sebastian, died by suicide at the age of 21.
+Subsequently, before every game, Smith wrote his late brother's name on his wrist as a motivational tribute.
+Smith also advocated for suicide prevention in his brother's memory as an ambassador for Lifeline Australia.

-Smith announced his retirement from the AFL at the end of the 2021 season citing a desire to prioritise mental well-being and family.
-He married his longtime partner Sophie in October 2021, and the couple welcomed their first child, Montgomery in April 2022.
+Smith announced his retirement from the AFL at the end of the 2021 season, citing a desire to prioritise mental well-being and family.
+He married his longtime partner Sophie in October 2021, and the couple welcomed their first child, Montgomery, in April 2022, and second child, Lincoln in September 2024.